svaj/employer-test/README.md

 * Are managers and reports co-located?
 * Are teams co-located?
 * How are decisions handed off between time zones and locations?

-## Tech / Tools

-### How are devices supported?

-* Are personal devices allowed to connect to the company network?
-* BYOD?
-BYOA?

 ## Diversity